Central to torch is the torch_tensor objects.

 equals the current size, in which case the tensor is left unchanged).

-For most purposes, you will instead want to use $view()
+For most purposes, you will instead want to use $view(),

-which checks for contiguity, or $reshape()
+which checks for contiguity, or $reshape(), which copies

 data if needed.
 To change the size in-place with custom strides, see